James Cook

 First Encounter:

-Captain Cook landed one of his ships at Poverty Bay, a couple of days later he had drawn a map
+Captain Cook landed one of his ships at Poverty Bay, a couple of days later he had drawn a map of New Zealand and also wrote about his first encounter with the maori.
+Which wasn't a good idea

 after all, especially with 8 maori injured and 2 of them dead.
 When Captain Cook had left, nobody